rightjs/rightjs-docs/docs/en/docs/util/xhr.md

 ## Spinners

 The {Xhr} class in RightJS handles the spinners automatically.
-Specify them as an element object instance or as an element-id.
+You can specify them as an element object instance or as an element-id.

     Xhr.Options.spinner = $('spinner');